 I love this date and ginger pudding because it’s egg-free and dairy-free.
 Moreover, sticky date pudding is something hard to beat with the unique ginger flavor.
 Things only get better with the nutty and sweet tahini caramel sauce.

-This sticky cake has some new twists from the regular ones.
+This creamy pudding sweet treat has some new twists from the regular ones.
 Apple puree, as a substitute for eggs, helps keep the baked good moist and fresh for a longer time.
 Besides, the bi card and baking powder will act as leavening agents, giving your cake a good rise.

 Speaking about the caramel sauce, it’s a combination of sweet and salty flavors.
 When combining it with the moist cake, you can feel absolute heaven on every bite.